-- Filing fixed asset inventory records with the County Clerk. - Performing and documenting a periodic inventory of fixed assets. - Performing and documenting periodic inventory of consumable inventories. - Maintaining fuel logs on all fuel tanks. - Performing and documenting reconciliation of fuel on hand to fuel usage. - Ensuring the functions of performing periodic inventories is segregated from the key functions of receiving duties and inventory control duties.
+- Filing fixed asset inventory records with the County Clerk. - Performing and documenting a periodic inventory of fixed assets. - Performing and documenting periodic inventory of consumable inventories. - Maintaining fuel logs on all fuel tanks. - Performing and documenting reconciliation of fuel on hand to fuel usage. - Maintaining transfer documents for all consumable items. - Ensuring the functions of performing periodic inventories is segregated from the key functions of receiving duties and inventory control duties.

-District 1 County Commissioner: I will ensure an annual physical inventory is performed annually of fixed assets and will retain documentation of the count.
+District 1 Commissioner: I will ensure an annual physical inventory is performed annually of fixed assets and will retain documentation of the count.
 Additionally, I will file my fixed asset inventory listing with the County Clerk.

-District 2 County Commissioner: Inventory records have been and will continue to be available in the County Commissioners Office at the Courthouse; however, in the future a copy will be filed with the County Clerk.
-Additionally, fuel usage logs have been updated with an emphasis on logging procedures and mobile fuel tanks are now logged separately.
-While consumable items were present at the time of the audit, our inventory procedures will be improved.
+District 2 Commissioner: Inventory records have been and will continue to be available in the County Commissioners Office at the Courthouse; however, in the future a copy will be filed with the County Clerk.
+Additionally, fuel usage logs have been updated, mobile fuel tanks usage is now recorded on separate logs, and we will emphasize the importance of logging all usage accurately and timely.
+We will be implementing a more accountable inventory system for consumable items.

-District 3 County Commissioner: We will continue to reconcile fuel on a daily basis.
+District 3 Commissioner: We will continue to reconcile fuel on a daily basis.
 Fuel on mobile tanks is now being tracked.
-Additionally, going forward an annual inventory count will be performed and filed with the County Clerk.
+Additionally, going forward an annual inventory count will be performed and filed with the County Clerk and transfer documents will be used and maintained for all consumable inventory items.